ronaksharma-simform/claude-skills/README.md

 # claude-skills

-Personal Claude Code skills.
+Personal Claude Code skills .

-## Installing a skill
+## Steps to install the skill

 Copy the skill's folder into your `~/.claude/skills/` directory, e.g.: